AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

-For example, in the limit of zero spatial dimensions $n=1$, single particle quantum mechanics is formulated as the following stochastic PDE:
+For example, in the limit of zero spatial dimensions $n=1$, quantum mechanics is formulated as the following stochastic PDE:

 $$
 \frac{\partial}{\partial \tau}\,x^{\mathfrak{a}}(\tau,t) = -\,\frac{\delta}{\delta x^{\mathfrak{a}}}\,S\bigl[x^{\mathfrak{b}}(\tau,t)\bigr] + \xi^{\mathfrak{a}}(\tau,t),